-Eventually the line died down and people were let in.
-Those who had purchased a LineLeap pass either had to use it later that night or were out of luck as the passes are only valid for 24 hours.
+Eventually the line died down, and people were let in.
+Those who had purchased a LineLeap pass either had to use it later that night or were out of luck, as the passes are valid for only 24 hours.
 I myself mostly out of curiosity contacted the LineLeap support page and explained the situation at the KK’s Minneapolis location during the Gopher Badger game day.
-Understanding that the day was a unique circumstance and the Minneapolis location only recently partnered with LineLeap they graciously offered me a refund restoring my faith in the service.
+Understanding that the day was a unique circumstance and the Minneapolis location only recently partnered with LineLeap, they graciously offered me a refund restoring my faith in the service.

 I am not sure exactly if LineLeap is planning to expand and partner with other University of Minnesota bars such as Sally’s or Blarney’s, but it is still operating at the Kollege Klub.
 I am guessing the app will grow in popularity as more students hear about it, especially for next years gopher game days.